 maintaining acceptable continuing professional development (CPD), e.g. through publication, teaching, reviewing, examining, attending and participating in national and international meetings within the specialised field;

 being available for referral by other veterinary colleagues;

 being a current active practitioner within the specialised field.

 Applications for inclusion on the list of RCVS Specialists (or re-applications for those whose initial period of recognition has expired) are considered once a year.

-Applications received in September are considered by a sub-committee which meets in January, and recommendations are passed to RCVS Council each February before being published in the next edition of the RCVS Registers and Directory.
+Applications received in September are considered by a sub-committee which meets in January, and recommendations are passed to RCVS Council each February before being published in the next edition of the RCVS Register.

 If you are interested in applying for inclusion on the list of RCVS Specialists, you can either download the Specialist information pack from the 'Related documents' box or contact Duncan Ash at the RCVS.